 Congratulations to Dr. Angela Dalhoe, Special Education, and

 2013-14 Wisconsin Teaching Fellows from UW-Eau Claire.

 Wisconsin Teaching Fellows and Scholars Program Requirements

-- Attendance at four OPID-sponsored events throughout the year:
+- Attendance at four OPID-sponsored events throughout the year required:

 - Completion of a SoTL project with dissemination of results in a professional forum

-- Recording of SoTL project's progress on electronic poster throughout the Program year
+- Consultation and recording of SoTL project's progress throughout the program year